-All state funded School Readiness Councils added the local McKinney- Vento Liaison as a required member of the Council.
+In the fall of 2016, all state funded School Readiness Councils added the local McKinney-Vento Liaison as a required member of the Council.
 This enables the Council to provide training and TA utilizing the McKinney-Vento Liaisons expertise to community providers.
-During the same time, the State's McKinney-Vento Coordinator offered training for all local McKinney-Vento Liaisons and invited local early care and education providers to attend.
+During the same time period, the State's McKinney-Vento Coordinator offered training for all local McKinney-Vento Liaisons and invited local early care and education providers to attend.

 The OEC's, through Quality Recognition and Improvement System THRIVE! offers an introductory training for all providers on Trauma and Families Experiencing Homelessness.
-This four-hour training is offered statewide and free to all providers and provides evidence-based techniques for working with these children and families.
-CT is a Pyramid Model State and will promote the use of Pyramid Model for Supporting Social Emotional Competence in Infants and Young Children through training and technical assistance to childcare providers.
+This four-hour training is offered state-wide and free to all providers and provides evidence-based techniques for working with these children and families.
+CT is a Pyramid Model State and will promote the use of Pyramid Model for Supporting Social Emotional Competence in Infants and Young Children through training and technical assistance to child care providers.

-b) Describe the state/territory's training and TA efforts for Lead Agency (or designated entity) staff in identifying and serving children and their families experiencing homelessness (connects to question 3.2.2).
+b) Describe the state/territory's training and TA efforts for Lead Agency (or designated entity) staff in identifying and serving homeless children and their families (connects to question 3.2.2).
+The OEC staff have attending orientation session offered by the McKinney Vento

-The OEC staff have been attending orientation sessions offered by the McKinney Vento State Coordinator and engage further with the coordinator to expand training to other division of the OEC and the Early Childhood Cabinet.
+State Coordinator and engage further with the coordinator to expand training to other division of the OEC and the Early Childhood Cabinet.

-6.2.6 States and territories are required to describe effective internal controls that are in place to ensure program integrity and accountability (98.68(a)).
+6.2./ The states and territories are required to describe effective internal controls that are in place to ensure program integrity and accountability (98.68(a)).
 Describe how the state/territory ensures that all providers for children receiving CCDF funds are informed and trained regarding CCDF requirements and integrity (98.68(a)(3)).
-Check all that apply a) Describe the strategies that the state/territory is developing and implementing for training and TA.
+Check all that apply.
+X Issue policy change notices

-✓ Issue policy change notices
+X Issue policy change notices

-☐ Issue new policy manual
+Issue new policy manual

 Staff training

-✓ Orientations
+X Orientations

-Onsite training
+X Onsite training

-✓ Online training
+X Online training

-Regular check-ins to monitor the implementation of CCDF policies
+X Regular check-ins to monitor the implementation of CCDF policies

-Describe the type of check-ins, including the frequency.
+The type of check-ins, including the frequency.

-Other

 Describe:

+П Other Describe:

-6.2.7 Lead Agencies must develop and implement strategies to strengthen the business practices of child care providers to expand the supply and to improve the quality of child care services (98.16 (z)).
-Describe the state/territory's strategies to strengthen provider's business practices, which can include training and/or TA efforts.
+- 6.2.8 Lead Agencies must develop and implement strategies to strengthen the business practices of child care providers to expand the supply and to improve the quality of child care services (98.16 (z)).
+Describe the state/territory's strategies to strengthen provider's business practices, which can include training and/or TA efforts. - a) Identify the strategies that the state/territory is developing and implementing for training and TA.
 There are several ongoing efforts in CT to support business practices in early childhood programs.
-For more than a decade, state early childhood funding has maintained the Program Leadership Initiative, which offers credit-bearing coursework for early childhood administrators, which include Fiscal and Human Resource Management.
+For more than a decade, state early childhood funding has maintained the Program Leadership Initiative which offers credit-bearing coursework for early childhood administrators which include Fiscal and Human Resource Management.
 These courses meet the requirement for the Connecticut Director's Credential.

-A recent effort is the OEC's public-private partnership with the CT Early Childhood Funders Collaborative to provide training and technical assistance to early childhood providers (center and homebased) on fiscal strategic planning.
+Recent effort is the OEC's public-private partnership with the CT Early Childhood Funders Collaborative provide training and technical assistance to early childhood providers (center and home-based) on fiscal strategic planning.
 One key component of the training will be follow-up consultation with a SCORE mentor.
-The OEC has collaborated with SCORE, a resource affiliate of the U.S. Small Business Administration (SBA) to provide this consultation.
+The OEC has partnered with SCORE, a resource affiliate of the U.S. Small Business Administration (SBA) to provide this consultation.

 OEC plans to schedule focus groups in the fall and winter of 2018 with providers, as well as the training and professional development vendor, to discuss the current curriculum content and determine which areas should be cut or expanded.
 Moreover, OEC will focus on reassessing the mediums of training delivery to shift the primarily literature-based online training to more interactive forums, such as cohort-model training and experiential learning opportunities.
-Additionally, Connecticut has launched seven new family childcare networks.
-These networks are intended to strengthen the home-base providers by establishing shared services alliance, which allow cost sharing, and increase revenues.
-This work is being supported with a partnership with Opportunities Exchange the national leader in shared services alliances.